The Little Mermaid: What A Joy To Be Part Of Halle Bailey’s World

 The moment is just as healing for Bailey, who vividly remembers growing up and wishing that there were more stories about people who looked like her.
 Now she’s making that a reality for others.
 Similarly to the way that Brandy’s Cinderella changed our lives back in 1997 (the only Cinderella we acknowledge is Black with microbraids and brown lip liner), Bailey’s historic casting invited in a whole generation of little Black girls who’ll only know The Little Mermaid as a princess who looks just like them.
 Like Ariel, they can pursue adventure and make their wildest dreams come true.

-Seeing these babies take pictures with Bailey’s poster, clutching her Barbie doll tightly, and singing her songs filled me with so much happiness and joy that I actually cried leaving the theater.
-There was once a time that we couldn’t see ourselves in these films at all, but now, our Ariel is Black.
+Seeing these babies take pictures with Bailey’s poster, clutching her Barbie doll tightly, and singing her songs filled me with so much happiness and joy that I actually cried leaving the theatre.
+There was once a time when we couldn’t see ourselves in these films at all, but now, our Ariel is Black.
 And she is beautiful.